-Since 2016 child benefit is only paid for children up to the age of 18.
-Previously children from large families (i.e. Type II) were eligible if aged up to 18 or until the age of 24 if enrolled in secondary, vocational, post-secondary or higher education (which is the same condition as used to define dependent children in the assessment unit).
-Since January 1st 2018, additional child benefit could be paid only until the age of 21 for those children, enrolled in secondary, post-secondary or vocational education.
+Children from large families (i.e. Type II) are eligible if aged up to 18 or until the age of 24 if enrolled in secondary, vocational, post-secondary or higher education - which is the same condition as used to define dependent children in the assessment unit.